 Deep down, you might already be thinking about the consequences if the relationship breaks down.
 The more you invest yourself in the relationship, the bigger the fear gets.

-This fear could have stemmed from some trauma of having painful breakups or bad relationships, or from seeing the people around you get hurt from their relationships, such as your friends’ break-ups, constant fighting or even your parent’s divorce.
+This fear could have stemmed from previous painful breakups or bad relationships, or from seeing the people around you get hurt from their relationships, such as your friends’ break-ups, constant fighting or even your parent’s divorce.

-The idea is: If you don’t open yourself to someone, you don’t get hurt if things go wrong.
+The idea is: If you don’t open yourself to someone – then you don’t get hurt if things go wrong.
 Though I’ll share with you – my fear fed itself over time and became too intense for me to handle.
 If you don’t resolve this, no doubt yours will too.

-I had a bad habit of pursuing men who were just unsuitable for me.
-Want to know why?
+Your mind might say you’re ready for a relationship, but your heart is still unsure.
+Just so I don’t have to open up to someone and be vulnerable, I created a bad habit of pursuing men who were just unsuitable for me.
+Why?
 Because then I’d easily find plenty of reasons to end that relationship.

 One example, I would date men who would do nothing all day.
 They didn’t had a steady job.
 They would only talk about their ambitions such as starting their own business, having some ideas, business plans.
-It was all talk, talk, talk.
-No action.
+It was all talk, talk, talk, but no action.

 See for yourself